Dan Jenson

-Dan Jenson (born 20 June 1975 in Brisbane, Australia) is a professional squash player from Australia.
+Dan Jenson (born 20 June 1975 in Brisbane, Australia) is an Australian former professional squash player.
 He joined the professional tour in 1993, and reached a career-high world ranking of World No. 5 in 1999.
 He was considered to be one of the rising stars of the game in the late-1990s, but a series of injuries hampered his progress.

 At the inaugural World Doubles Squash Championships in 1997, Jenson won the mixed doubles event (partnering Liz Irving), and finished runner-up in the men's doubles (partnering Craig Rowland).
 He was also runner-up in the men's doubles at the 2006 championships (partnering Joe Kneipp).
-At the 2006 Commonwealth Games, Jenson won a Bronze Medal in the men's doubles (partnering David Palmer).
+At the 2006 Commonwealth Games, Jenson won a bronze medal in the men's doubles (partnering David Palmer).